furixturi/FinAgents/backend/migration.md

 alembic upgrade head
 ```
 After completing these steps, your database schema will be updated to include the ChatMessage model, allowing you to store chat messages in the database.

+## Resset
+If you lost a revision version and want to start clean again:
+- delete `alembic` folder
+- delete `alembic.ini`
+- drop `alembic_versions` table from your database

+Then you can do the initialization again.